May 25 - 28, 2016

 Remington Arms Museum, and to make the short trek to Aldi’s for

 re-provisioning.
-But his concern over the performance of the two
+But his concern over the

 recently-installed diesel engine batteries necessitated an overnight stay.
 We